 Tax Treatment of Health Savings Accounts (HSAs) in California

-Health Savings Accounts (HSAs) allow individuals to save money on a tax favored basis to pay for medical expenses.
-A person can open a California HSA only after enrolling in a qualified high deductible medical insurance plan.
-Anthem Blue Cross of California, Blue Shield of California, Health Net of California, Nationwide Health Plans and Pacificare of California all offer HSA compatible individual and family health insurance plans and small group health insurance.
+Health Savings Accounts (HSAs) allow enrollees to save money on a tax favored basis to pay for medical expenses.
+A business can allow employees to open a California HSA account only after the employee has enrolled in a qualified high deductible medical insurance plan.
+Anthem Blue Cross of California, Blue Shield of California, Health Net of California, Kaiser, CalChoice and United Health Care of California all offer HSA compatible group health insurance plans.

 - A taxpayer taking an HSA deduction on his federal return must increase AGI by the amount of the federal deduction on his California tax return;